joey234/negation-focused-pretraining/README.md

 # negation-focused-pretraining
-(Under construction) Code and Data for the paper Improving negation detection with negation-focused pre-training
+Code and Data for the paper Improving negation detection with negation-focused pre-training

-## Requirements

 ## Instruction

 - Negation detection dataset is in ``/data`` directory
-- Negation-focused data is in available at https://drive.google.com/file/d/1cfNw_XqRB6l3QELc6TFmWVpAfmLA3_C7/view?usp=sharing
+- Negation-focused data is in available at https://drive.google.com/file/d/16HTWCM2GUoRlPPs7RcZNEEObpQED_PNM/view?usp=sharing

 ## Checkpoints
-- AugNB is available at https://drive.google.com/file/d/1O04mBSsDXsP0tlc-6oQYXLEby85XlQzd/view?usp=sharing
-- CueNB is available at https://drive.google.com/file/d/1ywnjyYitKkcspRZcSLKqO8g42W1Ue23e/view?usp=sharing
+- CueNB is available at https://huggingface.co/joey234/cuenb

 ## Acknowledgement